TLausmaa/intel_8086_instruction_decoder/README.md

 ### Building

-Simply compiling `main.c` with any C compiler should be enough, no build tools are needed.
+Simply compiling `main.c` with any C compiler is enough, no build tools are needed.
 For example:

 `gcc main.c -o decoder`